UBC-LA-Hackathon/student-dashboard/5-Create-Advanced-Data-Viz.md

 Okay.

 ### Intermediate
+* Add a legend to the heatmap showing how many posts each shade of blue represents.
-* When a cell in the heatmap is hovered or clicked, show the discussions that were posted at that date and time.
+* When a cell in the heatmap is hovered, display a count of the number of posts.
 * Create a date range selector that will filter the data so that the heatmap displays only the data that fits within the specified date range.
 * Aggregate discussion from all of your courses instead of one course.
 * Create a way to show switch between showing just TA/Instructor posts and all posts.

 ### Advanced
-*
+* When a cell in the heatmap is hovered or clicked, show the discussions that were posted at that date and time.

 TODO: Add ideas here